aminmarashi/blog-old/_posts/how-to-compile-chef-from-source.md

 ### Licensing issues

-In my case the build failed because of a licensing error, you can try ignoring licensing problems for the build, read more about that in [issue #696](https://github.com/chef/omnibus/issues/696).
+In my case the build failed because of a licensing error, you can try ignoring licensing problems for the build, read more about that in <a href="https://github.com/chef/omnibus/issues/696" target="_blank">issue
+#696</a>.

-In my case I fixed that by editing the `omnibus.rb` file (the omnibus config) and adding these two lines:
+In my case, I fixed that by editing the `omnibus.rb` file (the omnibus config) and adding these two lines:

 ```